Skip to content

 Recent graduates have taken positions with such companies as Burson-Marsteller, Morgan Stanley, Madison Square Garden, Dun & Bradstreet, NYU Medical Center, Miramax, and Financial World Magazine.

-For more information, see Careers and Advanced Study, Communication Careers, and the STARR Spotlight on Corporate Communication.
+For more career information, see Careers and Advanced Study, Communication Careers, and the STARR Spotlight on Corporate Communication.
+For information on the corporate communication graduate program at Baruch College, see MA in Corporate Communication.

 Job and Internship Search Websites